Table of Contents

 Pharmacokinetics of depolarizing agents

-Injection of succinylcholine i.v. results in redistribution of the drug and hydrolysis by pseudocholinesterase in the liver and plasmas, resulting in a short duration of action.
-The continuous infusion will produce a longer duration of action.
+IV Injection of succinylcholine results in redistribution of the drug and hydrolysis by pseudocholinesterase in the liver and plasma, resulting in a short duration of action.
+Continuous infusion of succinylcholine will produce a longer duration of action.

 Adverse effects of depolarizing agents

 On interaction with inhaled anesthetics, succinylcholine may cause malignant hyperthermia.
 Increased end-tidal CO2 is the first sign noticed in this condition.
-Immediate cessation of anesthesia and reversal of paralysis associated with cooling and large doses of Dantrolene may save the patient’s life.
+Immediate cessation of anesthesia and reversal of paralysis along with cooling and large doses of dantrolene may save the patient’s life.

 Muscle pain is the most common postoperative complaint when succinylcholine is administered.